-- Engineering Accounts for non-college individuals: Individuals who need an Engineering computing account who are not a student, faculty member, or staff member will be charged an annual fee (which may be pro-rated monthly) for the account.
+- Engineering Accounts for non-CSU individuals: Individuals who need an Engineering computing account who are not a CSU student, faculty member, or staff member will be charged an annual fee (which may be pro-rated monthly) for the account.
 The fee may be charged to the sponsoring individual or office that is hosting the individual.
-Established by the Engineering Executive Committee 1/13/2012

 Engineering Account Expiration Policy

 When your Engineering account expires, it will be closed, and you will no longer be able to access your network files or Engineering-specific network resources.
 Your network files will be archived (saved) for a short period.

 - Engineering undergraduate students: Your account will expire six months after your graduation date.

 - Engineering graduate students: PhD graduates will keep their accounts for 12 months after graduation; all other graduates for 6 months.
 After that, your account will expire and be closed.

 - Non-engineering students taking engineering classes: Your Engineering account will expire the second week of first semester after the last Engineering course you were registered for.

 - Faculty: Your account will expire 12 months after you leave CSU.
 Former faculty will be reclassified as university affiliates if your home department deems that the account is still needed, and your home department will pay the annual charge for an Engineering account.

 - Staff: Your account will expire the day after termination of employment.
 The account may be extended up to one month after departure if requested by your supervisor.